jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Methodology.typ

 // @chap_1_0
 .
 Namely, for the experimntal test, can the filling agent be replaced with somehting else than water?
-Having answered this question, methods for physically introducing a load into a #gl_("swith") is layed out in detail in
+Having answered this question, methods for physically introducing a load into a #gls("swith") is layed out in detail in
 //
 //TODO
 // @chap_1_0